pdg137/mkBuildableShell/README.md

 * uses bashInteractive (for tab completion, etc.),
 * sets PS1,
-* preserves your PATH,
+* appends your PATH to the one configured by buildInputs,
-* preserves all variables passed to mkBuildableShell, and
+* provides all variables passed to mkBuildableShell, and
-* preserves additional specified environment variables configured by your buildInputs, shellHook, etc.
+* provides additional environment variables configured by your buildInputs.